An Intro to Privilege Log Templates

 Once your Privilege Log Template has been verified, you are prepared to generate the associated privilege log output:

-- Navigate to the REVIEW tab at the top navigation of any Nextpoint Review database.
+- Navigate to the REVIEW tab at the top navigation of any Nextpoint Discovery database.

 - Open Filters at the top right - this should change to read "Close Filters" once opened.